Create dashboard data source and list portlet from SQL Runner page

 Under the Administration Console node, select Administration Task > SQL Runner.

-In the SQL Statement text box, run the SQL statement that you want to create a Dashboard Datasource with.
+In the SQL Statement text box, run the SQL statement from which you want to create a dashboard data source.

-The List portlet creation is optional.
-If you keep this field empty, no list portlet will be created, and button name changes accordingly.
+If you keep this field empty, no list portlet will be created, and the button name changes accordingly.

-Enable Datasource Select to enable the datasource upon its creation.
+Enable Datasource Select this check box if you want to enable the data source upon its creation.
 Enable List Portlet

 Optional.
-Select to enable the list portlet upon its creation.
+Select the check box if you want to enable the list portlet upon its creation.

-If you choose to enable the List Portlet, any PPM User can add it directly to their dashboard after the portlet creation.
+If you enable the list portlet, any PPM user can add it directly to their dashboard after the portlet is created.